lidofinance/docs/docs/guides/node-operator-manual.md

 > For example, if Oracles report that the protocol has received 10 Ether as a reward, the fee
 > percentage that goes to Operators is `10%`, and there are two active Node Operators, running
-> `2` and `8` validators, respectively, then the first operator will receive `0.2` StETH, the
+> `2` and `8` validators, respectively, then the first operator will receive `0.2` stETH, the
-> second — `0.8` StETH.
+> second — `0.8` stETH.

-The fee is nominated in StETH, a liquid version of ETH2 token introduced by the Lido protocol.
-The tokens correspond 1:1 to the Ether that the token holder would be able get by burning their StETH if transfers were already enabled in the Beacon chain.
-At any time point, the total amount of StETH tokens is equal to the total amount of Ether controlled by the protocol on both ETH1 and ETH2 sides.
+The fee is nominated in stETH, a liquid version of ETH2 token introduced by the Lido protocol.
+The tokens correspond 1:1 to the Ether that the token holder would be able get by burning their stETH if transfers were already enabled in the Beacon chain.
+At any time point, the total amount of stETH tokens is equal to the total amount of Ether controlled by the protocol on both ETH1 and ETH2 sides.

-When a user submits Ether to the pool, they get the same amount of freshly-minted StETH tokens.
+When a user submits Ether to the pool, they get the same amount of freshly-minted stETH tokens.
-When reward is received on the ETH2 side, each StETH holder’s balance increases by the same percentage that the total amount of protocol-controlled Ether has increased, corrected for the protocol fee which is taken by [minting new StETH tokens] to the fee recipients.
+When reward is received on the ETH2 side, each stETH holder’s balance increases by the same percentage that the total amount of protocol-controlled Ether has increased, corrected for the protocol fee which is taken by [minting new stETH tokens] to the fee recipients.

 > For example, if the reward has increased the total amount of protocol-controlled Ether by `10%`,
 > and the total protocol fee percentage is `10%`, then each token holder’s balance will grow by